 In addition to gas supplied to Songas and TANESCO for the generation of power, the Company has developed and supplies an industrial gas market in the Dar es Salaam area consisting of some 38 industrial customers.

 BASIS OF PREPARATION

-These condensed consolidated interim financial statements have been prepared on a historical cost basis and have been prepared using the accrual basis of accounting.
+The consolidated financial statements have been prepared on a historical cost basis and have been prepared using the accrual basis of accounting.
 The consolidated financial statements are presented in US dollars ("US\$").

 Statement of Compliance